 Helmets are an excellent precaution, especially if you have children in your home.
 Bike helmets, football helmets, and riding helmets are relatively inexpensive to buy, especially if you look for them in thrift shops and yard sales.

 I read a suggestion to have noise-cancelling headphones for children.
 (I might get a pair for myself!
-Tornadoes are extremely loud - I couldn't hear myself screaming!)
+Tornadoes are extremely loud - I couldn't hear myself screaming during our tornado!)

 If possible, store these items in your safe spot so you won't forget them or have to hunt for them at the last minute.